susam/mintotp/README.md

 TOTP stands for Time-based One-Time Password.
 At the heart of the TOTP algorithm lies the HOTP algorithm.
 HOTP stands for HMAC-based One-Time Password.
-Here are the relevant RFCs to learn more about these
+HMAC stands for Hash-based Message Authentication Code.
+Here are the relevant RFCs to learn more about these algorithms:
-algorithms:

   - [RFC 2104]: HMAC: Keyed-Hashing for Message Authentication
   - [RFC 4226]: HOTP: An HMAC-Based One-Time Password Algorithm